SynDr0m3/FinOpsia/README.md

 ## Project Goal

-FinOpsia is a Python platform designed to automate and manage financial workflows for SMEs.
-It combines:
+FinOpsia is a Python-based financial operations platform that **ingests transaction data from external sources**, validates and persists it, and then applies **analytics, machine learning, and automation** to support financial decision-making for SMEs.

+In a real-world context, FinOpsia represents the **downstream analytics and intelligence layer** that sits after core banking systems, payment processors, or accounting platforms.
+It focuses on **data reliability, forecasting, and operational automation**, rather than transaction origination.

+FinOpsia combines:

 - **ML-powered transaction categorization** using CatBoost
 - **Cashflow forecasting** using Prophet
-- **Robust automation, scheduling, and monitoring**
+- **Robust automation, scheduling, and monitoring pipelines**

-The goal is to provide a reliable, production-ready system that showcases **Python proficiency, DevOps thinking, and system-level design**.
+The project is designed to be **production-oriented**, showcasing strong **Python engineering practices, DevOps thinking, and system-level architecture**, while remaining source-agnostic (CSV, APIs, or event streams).

 ---